Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-3/index.md

 ##### SIMPLE STORAGE SERVICE (S3)
 - Inexpensive, unlimited, reliable object storage (think: files, photos, logs, etc.)
-- Storage classes let you optimize cost by storing data according to frequency of access
+- Storage classes let you optimize cost by storing data according to the frequency of access
   - e.g., S3 Glacier can be used to store data you rarely access, but it takes some time to retrieve
 - Versioning and object lock help prevent accidental deletion of objects
 - [S3 Storage Classes](https://aws.amazon.com/s3/storage-classes/)
 ##### ELASTIC BLOCK STORE (EBS)
 - Virtual hard drives for your EC2 instances
-- Can only be attached to one instance at a time; default is to delete them when an instance is terminated
+- Can only be attached to one instance at a time; the default is to delete them when an instance is terminated
 - Can create snapshots and then restore them (for backup/recovery purposes)
 ##### ELASTIC FILE SYSTEM (EFS)
 - Storage that can be used by multiple services (EC2, Lambda, on-premises servers, etc.)